NeoTR/OsmanSetup/README.md

 ## ⚠️ Note

 This program modifies system settings and should be used with caution.
 Always ensure you have a backup of your system before making any changes.

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.